wp-plugins/slideshow-satellite/readme.txt

 === Slideshow Satellite ===
 Contributors: C- Pres
 Donate link: http://c-pr.es/projects/satellite
-Tags: slideshow pro, photographer, galleries, satellite, orbit, zurb orbit, slideshow gallery, slides, slideshow, image gallery, gallery, slideshow satellite, photography, slideshow orbit
+Tags: responsive slideshow, photography, watermark, satellite, orbit, zurb orbit, slideshow gallery, responsive, slideshow, content slider, gallery, slideshow satellite, photography, slideshow orbit
-Requires at least: 3.0
+Requires at least: 3.1
-Tested up to: 3.4.2
+Tested up to: 3.5.1
-Stable tag: 1.3.4
+Stable tag: 2.0
 License: GPLv2 or later

-Ultra customizable and contemporary photo slideshow.
-Build photograph galleries or content displays with Slideshow Satellite.
+So Responsive!
+So Customizable!
+So Modern!
+SO PRETTY!
+Build image galleries or content displays with Slideshow Satellite.

 == Description ==
-The goal of this slideshow is to create beautiful ways of displaying content in ways that suit the content you are providing.
+Satellite's goal is to present a responsive and beautiful slideshow experience to visitors of your WordPress site.

-Either use your current Wordpress Media Galleries or take advantage of the Satellite's own custom gallery manager.
+Using either your WordPress Media Galleries or our own Gallery Editor, different pages and different sites deserve a customized look and feel.

-To explore the manual or get the premium edition: http://c-pr.es/projects/satellite/
+To explore the manual or get the Premium edition: http://c-pr.es/projects/satellite/

-To embed into a post/page, simply insert <code>[satellite]</code> into its content with optional <code>post_id</code>, <code>thumbs</code>, <code>exclude</code>, <code>include</code>, <code>caption</code>, and <code>auto</code>  parameters.
+Easily embed using our slideshow button.
+Otherwise, to embed into a post/page, simply insert <code>[satellite]</code> into its content with optional <code>post_id</code>, <code>thumbs</code>, <code>exclude</code>, <code>include</code>, <code>caption</code>, and <code>auto</code>  parameters.
 Check out the Slideshow Satellite Manual on the plugin details page (linked above) for code examples.

 == Installation ==
 Installing the WordPress Slideshow Satellite plugin manually is very easy.
 Simply follow the steps below.